junxit/us-congress-code/title-26/chapter-1/sec-27.md

 # § 27.
 Taxes of foreign countries and possessions of the United States

 The amount of taxes imposed by foreign countries and possessions of the United States shall be allowed as a credit against the tax imposed by this chapter to the extent provided in section 901 11 So in original.
+Probably should be followed by a period.

 ## Source credit